 Inspired by generations of makers

-Atelier Stōbben specializes in modern lighting, furniture and home accessories inspired by my Mennonite heritage and generations of self-sufficiency.
+Atelier Stōbben specializes in modern lighting and objects inspired by my Mennonite heritage and generations of self-sufficiency.
 I come from a long line of creators and makers, and consider myself a modern, queer Mennonite, one generation away from the colony.
 My background in experimental video art, modern dance, and my interest in green living and minimal design also influence my aesthetic.
 I create from long-lasting, raw materials, such as wood, metal and concrete.

-I founded Atelier Stōbben in 2017 after a woodworking apprenticeship with my dad in Southern Alberta, where I came across some aspen stumps drying behind their house, and immediately thought they could be turned into lamps.
+I founded Atelier Stōbben in 2017 after a woodworking apprenticeship with my dad in Southern Alberta, where I came across some aspen stumps drying behind their house, and immediately thought they could be turned into lamps, and here I am!

 I’ve always made things, as I was influenced by my parents who also make everything, from 5 of the houses we lived in, the wooden furniture in those houses, the clothes we wore, the quilts for our beds, to the canning and food we ate.